Nagarafas/pyntexec/README.md

 - [pywin32](https://github.com/mhammond/pywin32) !WINDOWS! installed on your system (`pip install pywin32`)
 - [GCC Compiler](https://gcc.gnu.org/install/) auto-installs on build with nuitka
 > As of 18-08-2025 nuitka can use gcc only for python 3.12 and older versions (on windows)
+> If Visual Studio is installed nuitka can use the C compiller that VS provides eg cl.exe that can work for python3.13+

 > **Note:**
 > This app uses system/env installed modules to bundle/compile python scripts
 > Due to PyInstaller limitations, Pyntexec cannot bundle PyInstaller itself.

 ## Installation
+### Windows
+- Go to [Releases](https://github.com/Nagarafas/pyntexec/releases) and download either the Portable or the setup
+- Run the downloaded .exe

+### Linux
+- Go to [Releases](https://github.com/Nagarafas/pyntexec/releases) and download the "Linux-amd64.tar.gz"
+- unpack and run the install.sh file in your terminal

+### run from source
 Clone this repository or download the source code:

 ```sh